|310-725-5800 + INFO@DAVINCISCHOOLS.ORG|

 The Da Vinci Honors Program provides highly motivated students with the opportunity to work closely with professors and other motivated students in advanced levels of critical thinking, analysis, and research in their classes.
 Most Da Viinci classes have honors options.
 For more information, visit Honors Program and Mastery Based Grading.

 Exhibitions are an important component of project-based learning and assessment, and provide a comprehensive view of each student's knowledge and mastery of the curriculum.
 Using oral presentations and digital media, students demonstrate how they are able to tackle real-world complex problems requiring critical thinking, problem solving, teamwork and effective communication -- all skills that are vital to academic and lifelong success.

 Seminar classes (similar to electives) are practical, real-world non-core classes, some of which are co-taught by Da Vinci faculty and industry professionals.
 Our industry partners help us identify those skills that students need to know and be able to do that do not appear in the state standards.
 During seminar period, industry will help teach and address these industry "standards".
-Some recent seminars have included: Illustration (Art Center College of Design) , Industrial Design (Art Center College of Design), Web Design, Robotics, Flight School, Aerospace Engineering (PLTW), Digital Electronics (PLTW), Leadership, eJournalism, Financial Literacy, Creative Writing, Fashion Design, Improvisation, Yoga, CrossFit and Basketball.
+Some recent seminars have included: Illustration (Art Center College of Design) , Industrial Design (Art Center College of Design), Web Design, Robotics, Flight School, Aerospace Engineering (PLTW), Digital Electronics (PLTW), Leadership, eJournalism, Mock Trial, Chinese, Financial Literacy, Creative Writing, Improvisation, Yoga, CrossFit and Basketball.
 For a complete list of current seminar offerings, please visit our individual school web pages.